 Transitional cell carcinomas are typically of soft tissue density (8-30HU) with only mild enhancement (18-55HU), usually significantly less enhancing than renal parenchyma or renal cell carcinomas (although the distinction cannot always be made) 1,4.
 They are usually centred on the renal pelvis (rather than the renal parenchyma as is the case with RCC) and range in size from small filling defects (difficult to see without distension or collecting system contrast) to large masses which obliterate the renal sinus fat (TCC is one of the causes of the so-called faceless kidney) 2.

-In cases of the tumour being small and located at the pelviureteric junction with resultant hydronephrosis, a small soft tissue mass should be sought.
+In cases of the tumor being small and located at the pelviureteric junction with resultant hydronephrosis, a small soft tissue mass should be sought.
 In contrast to congenital PUJ obstruction, the calyces are typically dilated, and the renal pelvis wall may be thickened 1.

 Occasionally numerous small calcification may be present, located on the surface of papillary projections 3.